ena-infrastructure/specifications/ena-oauth2-chaining.md

       - `urn:ietf:params:oauth:token-type:refresh_token` for a refresh token.

   - A target authorization server indicator identifying the authorization server in the target domain.
 The client MUST supply one of `audience` and `resource`.
 See [Section 4.1](#the-resource-and-audience-parameters) for further requirements.

-- The client MAY include additional `resource` or `audience` values denoting the intended protected resource(s) in the target domain.
-These values are advisory to the originating authorization server and are intended to be conveyed to the target authorization server inside the JWT authorization grant.

 - The client SHOULD include `requested_token_type` with a value of `urn:ietf:params:oauth:token-type:jwt` to explicitly request a JWT authorization grant as defined in \[[RFC7523](#rfc7523)\].